n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ### 2. Applying typographic substitution features from GSUB ###

-The typographic-substitution phase applies all remaining substitution features using the rules in the font's GSUB table.
-In preparation for this stage, glyph sequences should be tagged for possible application of GSUB features.
+The typographic-substitution phase applies all remaining substitution features using the rules in the font's <abbr>GSUB</abbr> table.
+In preparation for this stage, glyph sequences should be tagged for possible application of <abbr>GSUB</abbr> features.

 These substitutions include those features designed to provide typographic consistency and correctness.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.

-An emoji font can implement sequence support through any GSUB feature lookup.
-This can include any other substitution feature in the GSUB feature table.
+An emoji font can implement sequence support through any <abbr>GSUB</abbr> feature lookup.
+This can include any other substitution feature in the <abbr>GSUB</abbr>
+feature table.

 Support for RGI emoji sequences or other emoji sequences defined as